NewMediaCenterMoscow/UniSocial4/README.md

 >3_4

 #### Methods
-As the current movent the following methods are supported:
+As the current moment the following methods are supported:
  * profiles
  * likes
  * walls